PiwikPRO/PPMS-PublicDocs/consent_manager/js_api/introduction.rst

 Introduction
 ------------

-Consent Manager provide JavaScript API that allows the user to:
+Consent Manager provides JavaScript API that allows the user to:

     * Get compliance types
     * Get new compliance types